Skip to main content

 Can I Sue for a HIPAA Violation?

-No, you cannot sue anyone directly for HIPAA violations.
-HIPAA rules do not have any private cause of action (sometimes called "private right of action") under federal law.
+Unfortunately, a patient cannot sue anyone directly for HIPAA violations.
+Under federal law, HIPAA does not have a private cause of action (sometimes called "private right of action").

-While it is against the law for medical providers to share health information without the patient's permission, federal law prohibits filing a lawsuit asking for compensation.
-This can be confusing.
+It is against the law for medical providers to share protected health information without the patient’s permission.
+But federal law prohibits filing a lawsuit asking for compensation.

 Options for Justice: HIPAA Violations